schowStriim/striim-installs/README.md

 # Striim Installation
 ## Steps to install and configure Striim and Java (1.8).
+** IMPORTANT: ** Please set up your VM with the subsequent specifications: 16 cores/CPU, 32 GB of RAM, and 100 GB of storage.
+Additionally, ensure that ports 9080 and 9081 are open in your VM.

 1) Connect to your VM and install Git by running this command:
     - CentOS, Amazon Linux 2, and RedHat: